-Especially after Twilight.
+Especially after the horror that is Twilight.

-The Girl With All the Gifts
+The Girl With All the GiftsBy M. R. Carey

-We had slow zombies for decades, and when they stopped being scary everybody switched to fast zombies.
+We had slow zombies for decades, and when they stopped being scary, everybody switched to fast zombies.
 Regardless, they were still mindless, horrors driven only by hunger.
 In Carey’s stunning The Girl with All the Gifts, the zombies are intelligent.
 Well, some of them are.
-The novel follows Melanie, a girl with a genius level IQ who is kept in a secure English military base as the zombie apocalypse rages.
+The novel follows Melanie, a girl with a genius-level IQ who is kept in a secure English military base as the zombie apocalypse rages.
 Strapped into her chair and not permitted any human contact during school, she is studied by scientists trying to determine why she and her “hungry” classmates have not lost their minds like the other zombies.
 It's a deeply profound and unsettling take on the zombie novel that was made into an equally excellent, and unfortunately ignored, film in 2016.

-By Mira Grant
+ParasiteBy Mira Grant

-Grant (the horror alter-ego of award-winning fantasy author Seanan McGuire) offers another fresh take on the zombie genre with this tale of miracle cures gone awry.
+It's not the source material for the award-winning 2019 Korean film, but in Parasite, Grant (the horror alter-ego of award-winning fantasy author Seanan McGuire) offers another fresh take on the zombie genre with this tale of miracle cures gone awry.
 A pharmaceutical company has engineered a symbiotic tapeworm that provides miraculous health to its hosts, virtually eliminating disease.
 The problems begin when the tapeworms start exerting control over their hosts.

-The Witches of Lychford
+The Witches of LychfordBy Paul Cornell

 The longtime boogie-women of fairytales, what with the gingerbread houses and turning people into newts, witches have enjoyed rehabilitation of late and aren’t particularly scary anymore.
 And neither are the titular trio in this recent tale from Doctor Who author Paul Cornell.
 The English village of Lychford sits at the intersection of supernatural worlds and is facing a powerful threat.
-Judith, the local curmudgeon, recruits Lizzie, the new town vicar, and Autumn, the owner of a new-age shop, to form a coven and defend their hamlet from this ultimate evil, a chain supermarket looking to move into the village.
+Judith, the local curmudgeon, recruits Lizzie, the new town vicar, and Autumn, the owner of a New Age shop, to form a coven and defend their hamlet from this ultimate evil, a chain supermarket looking to move into the village.

 HexBy Thomas Olde Heuvelt

 Or maybe witches aren't so rehabilitated after all.
 This award-winning Dutch author's American debut offers a terrifying look at a small town haunted by the Black Rock Witch, a 400-year-old ghost whose eyes and mouth are sewn shut.
 The townspeople live in fear of her being caught by her — and of her being discovered by outsiders.
 They are also trapped in the town by her curse.
-Originally published in the Netherlands in 2013, the novel was rewritten for English audiences and published Stateside in 2016.
+Originally published in the Netherlands in 2013, the novel was rewritten for English audiences and published stateside in 2016.

 The PassageBy Justin Cronin